 When Hanratty (Tom Hanks) finds out that Frank (Leonardo DiCaprio) is still at the hotel, he turns to Amdursky (Brian Howe) and says, "You just keep your eyes open, do your job and I'll buy you both a Good Humor bar."
 After Frank escapes, in the next scene, Amdursky is standing behind Hanratty and eating a Good Humor bar.

 When they show Frank, going to the bank for the first time cashing a check, as a phony pilot, they show a red seal 100 dollar bill being given; since he was only 17 years old, this would've made the year 1965; the red seal 100 dollar bills weren't introduced until 1966.

 At 13 minutes and 13 seconds into the bonus material 'The Casting of the Film', Steven Spielberg is seen wearing a matching blue top and cap.
 The cap has 'FBI' written on the front in white letters.
 At 13 minutes and 28 seconds, Steven Spielberg is seen wearing the same shade of blue in a denim top and cap.
 The cap has 'E.T.' written on the front in white letters.

 The trivia items below may give away important plot points.

 Abagnale's capture in the movie is represented as a tense standoff in a warehouse where Hanks manages to con the conman.
 It was somewhat less dramatic in real life when someone saw Abagnale on a wanted poster and recognized him while he was shopping for groceries.

-Early in the film, Frank's father wakes Frank up for school and we see several comic books lying on his nightstand, the most prominent one being The Flash.
-Later, when he is confronted by Carl, he uses the fake name "Barry Allen," which is one of the well known alter egos of the Flash as pointed out in the movie.
+Early in the film, Frank's father wakes him up for school, and we see several comic books lying on his nightstand, the most prominent one being The Flash.
+Later, when he is confronted by Carl, he uses the fake name "Barry Allen," which is one of the well known alter egos of the Flash, as pointed out in the movie.